 Until March 2020, the Village Hall Council was the body responsible for safeguarding the hall which is owned by the charity on behalf of the local community) for future generations and managing the day-to-day running of the hall.
 This was then passed to the trustees of the Colney Heath Village Hall, a Charitable Incorporated Organisation.
 This includes arrangements for regular and one-off user bookings, facilities - cleaning, repairs and improvements - accounting, finance, PR and marketing.
 The trustees are unpaid volunteers nominated by our regular user organisations and invited members of the community.

-The contribution of recent trustees who have retired is recognized as follows :
+The contribution of individuals who have retired is recognized as follows :

-In 2018 Audrey Fowler retired as our booking clerk.
-Audrey had served on the Village Hall Council as a trustee and booking clerk for 35 years.
+In 2018 Audrey Fowler served on the Village Hall Council as a trustee and booking clerk for 35 years.

 Further recognitions will follow when details are available.